soumyakbhattacharyya/hyde/_posts/2018-05-22-functional-interface.md

 isAfter1965.and(isBefore1970)
 ```

+In summary, Predicates are used to design a lamda expression, that returns a boolean as outcome.

 **What is a *Consumer* interface and how can I use it?**

 Consumer<T> interface represents operations which *accepts* a single input argument and returns *no result*.
 Consumer operations operate via *side effect*.
 Side effect, in simple term is the change that occures to the state of the program, once the operation completes.